 Let us now comment on the results of this paper, section by section, relating them to existing literature.

-The abstract criterion we state in Section \ref{section_general} is rather general, and it can be in principle applied to any approximation of SDEs of type \eqref{SDE_ito}, whether produced numerically or not.
+The abstract criterion we state in Section \ref{section_general} is rather general, and it can be in principle applied to any approximation of SDEs of type \eqref{SDE_ito}, whether produced numerically or not (and indeed Proposition \ref{prop_weak} has recently inspired the developments in \cite{schuh2024conditions}, see in particular the very nice `Informal theorem' therein).
 Such a criterion shows that, besides a local consistency condition on the approximating scheme, see (\ref{cond_Euler}), one needs two main conditions to hold in order for the UiT bound \eqref{eqn:boundintrouniform} to be satisfied, namely: exponential decay in time of the space-derivatives of the semigroup $\PP_t$ \eqref{MarkovSemigroup} associated with the SDE \eqref{SDE_ito} (see condition \eqref{cond_SDE}) and some a-priori uniform in time control on the discretisation scheme (see condition \eqref{cond_bound_Phi}).
 We refer to the first of these two conditions as {\em Strong Exponential Stability} (SES).
 We explain below the reason for this nomenclature and in Section \ref{section_general} we will be precise on how many space-derivatives we control. \footnote{We use the term SES somewhat generically, i.e. irrespective of the number of space derivatives for which time-decay is shown.
 We could be more precise and say `SES of order $k$' if $k$ derivatives are controlled but we refrain from doing so in this introduction.} Consistently with the earlier remark that the validity of the UiT estimate \eqref{eqn:boundintrouniform} will depend both on the dynamics to approximate and on the approximating scheme, the first of these conditions is a condition on the SDE, the second is a condition on the approximation.
 We will make further technical remarks on these conditions in Note \ref{note_on_main_ass}.
 For the time being, we make some more general observations which will hopefully help intuition.
 It is easy to show (see e.g.~\cite{cass2021long}) that, if SES holds then the semigroup $\mathcal P_t$ enjoys the following property (hence the name Strong Exponential Stability):